mitji/TE-client/README.md

 -  **Signup:** As an anon I can sign up in the platform so that I can start preparing my trainings
 -  **Login:** As a user I can login to the platform so that I can see, add, share and find exercises for my trainings
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **My profile:** As a user I can view all my exercises, my trainings and my saved exercises
+-  **My profile:** As a user I can view all my trainings, my exercises and my saved exercises
 -  **My trainings:** As a user I can view all my trainings and the exercises from other users I have saved in my profile.
 -  **View trainings:** As a user I can view the details of a training
 -  **Edit trainings:** As a user I can edit a training by editing the activities inside
 -  **Add trainings:** As a user I can add trainings by adding activities
--  **Add activites:** As a user I can add activities to my trainings, and make it public so they appear in the discover page.
+-  **Add exercises:** As a user I can add activities to my trainings, and make it public so they appear in the discover page.
 The training has different inputs, including title, duration description, type, video, image and private boolean.
+-  **View exercises:** As a user I can view the details of an exercise
--  **Find acitvities:** As a user I can find activities for my trainings
+-  **Find exercises:** As a user I can find exercises for my trainings
--  **Save activities:** As a user I can save any activity/exercise I find interesting
+-  **Save exercises:** As a user I can save any exercise I find interesting
 -  **Edit profile:** As a user I can edit my profile
+-  **Logout:** As a user I can logout and finish my session